ska-sa/dc_sand/ibverbs_sample_project/README.md

 Tested on Mellanox ConnectX-5 NIC
 Need to be sudo
-Easiest to test with tcpdump: sudo tcpdump -i < interface name> -vvvv -X -s 256 port 7708 -c 1
+Easiest to test with tcpdump: sudo tcpdump -i < interface name> -vvvv -X -s 256 port 7708 -c 1 Hard coded arp -> just run `arp`(on our servers by default) command.
+If the device does not show up, ping it, or set mac address to appropriate gateway if L3 network

 ### Test